carl1stcallhelpcouk/prudence/README.md

 # prudence

 ## System update automation scripts.
 This is a library of scripts ment to help automate the upgrade aplications process on Unix systems.
-It is primaraly developed and tested on Debian Jessie, but should work on any flavour of Linux, that uses apt-get.
+It is primaraly developed and tested on Debian Jessie, but should work on any flavour of Linux that uses apt-get.

 ###### update_new.sh usage :-
 	update_new.sh [options]